openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ##### Front Phase Transformations Using Start and End Points <a name="start-end-points-front-phase-transformations"></a>
 This type of transformation is implemented using `mo.front.tf.replacement.FrontReplacementFromConfigFileSubGraph` as a base class and works the following way.
-1. Developer prepares a JSON configuration file which defines the sub-graph to match using two lists of node names:
+1. Developer prepares a JSON configuration file that defines the sub-graph to match using two lists of node names:
 "start" and "end" nodes.
-2. Model Optimizer executes developer-defined transformation **only** when an user specifies the path to the configuration file using the command line parameter `--transformations_config`.Model Optimizer performs the following steps to match the sub-graph:
+2. Model Optimizer executes developer-defined transformation **only** when a user specifies the path to the configuration file using the command line parameter `--transformations_config`.
+Model Optimizer performs the following steps to match the sub-graph:
    1. Starts a graph traversal from every start node following the direction of the graph edges.
 The search stops in an end node or in case of a node without consumers.
 All visited nodes are added to the matched sub-graph.